vivekreddy1105/OCR_Image_to_Text_and_Document_Search/README.md

    ```bash
    python app.py
    ```

-3. Access the application at `http://localhost:7860` in your web browser.

 ## Usage
 - **Upload an Image**: Click on the "Upload Image" button to select an image file containing text.
 - **Enter Keywords**: Input keywords separated by the pipe character (`|`) to search within the extracted text.